Question-Format Headings: How to Write H2s and H3s That AI Engines Extract

 AI engines extract answers from the first clean paragraph after a heading.
-When that heading is phrased as a question, the extraction model can match it precisely.
+When that heading is phrased as a question, the extraction model can match it precisely to a user query.
 Topic-statement headings lose that signal.
+This guide covers why question-format headings matter, how to write them, and how to audit your existing pages to maximise AI citation coverage.

 How AI engines read headings

 If the heading reads "llms.txt guide", the AI engine interprets this as: the section covers llms.txt.
-Good.
+Good, but imprecise.

 Topic-statement heading